 1Password 4 cannot connect securely to Chrome 58 or higher, as Google has changed their code signature as of May 2017, so 1Password 4 can no longer validate it.
 Upgrade 1Password/macOS, or disable the security check in Preferences > Advanced (not recommended).

 As of 1Password 4.6.9 of the browser extension, 1Password 4 will no longer be able to communicate with Firefox; 1Password 6 for Mac, 1Password 4 for Windows, or 1Password 6 for Windows is required.

 Firefox 57 is slated for release in November 2017, at which time the old approach to browser extensions will no longer be allowed.
 We have made the leap to the new approach well ahead of the Firefox 57 stable release since many 1Password users are also using pre-release versions of Firefox and users of the stable Firefox with the latest 1Password releases can already use the new approach as well.

 It's a common refrain, but the most important thing you can do for your digital security is to keep software up-to-date.
 This applies to your operating system, your browser, and any other programs including 1Password and the browser extension.
 And of course, keeping up to date with 1Password allows you to continue to get the most out of it with new features, bug fixes, and improved browser compatibilities.

 If you purchased a license from the AgileBits Store, click “Using OS X Mavericks or earlier?” on the 1Password Downloads page to download the version you need.

 If you purchased through the Mac App Store, you'll need to install it from the "Purchased" tab in the App Store on your Mac with the Apple ID used for the purchase.

-The 1Password extensions for each browser can be downloaded from the 1Password Browser Extensions page.
+The 1Password extension can be downloaded for each browser from the 1Password extension download page.